micronaut-advocacy/micronaut-live-newsletter/README.md

 ## Local Development

 The application needs a PostgreSQL database.
-The easiest way is to run aa PostgreSQL database via Docker with:
+The easiest way is to run a PostgreSQL database via Docker with:

 ```bash
 $ docker run -it --rm -p 5432:5432 -e POSTGRES_USER=dbuser -e POSTGRES_PASSWORD=theSecretPassword -e POSTGRES_DB=postgres postgres:11.5-alpine